verizy/verizy-api/v2/v2-documentation.md

 }
 ```

 **Discussion**: The response of `/extract` is just an acknowledgement that the request has been scheduled for immediate processing.
 The `requestId` will be the unique identifier for that request on Verizy.
-The webhook content would also contain the same `requestId`.
 The `success` key tells if the request was accepted successfully or not.
 The `code` key is used for debuggin.
+The result of the requested process would be pushed to the client using webhooks.
+The eventual webhook content would also contain the same `requestId` in order to track the requests.
 ### Webhook Response
 #### Method
 `POST`